This story about my visit to North Korea made it into The Sun:

 We are shown rows of tanks, guns and bits of American planes.
 I'm no expert, but at least some of these look more like World War II vintage than early fifties to me.
 Next we tour the USS Pueblo, where the account of the ship's activity, capture and handling of the crew in 1968 is very different to the American version.
 It is moored on the river bank here and officially remains a commissioned vessel of the United States Navy.
 We are then marched in by twos, to bow to the painting in the doorway of the main museum.
 The diorama and simulations in the museum are well done and very lifelike, if somewhat gory and jingoistic.

 Next, an art studio which is mainly a sales exercise for uninspiring landscapes and flowers, before a ride on the metro.
 This does seem to be utilised by real passengers, and is busy.
 We visit three ornate stations - like Moscow, but deeper and gaudier - with the obligatory statues and paintings of the leaders.
-Apparently, it’s so deep so it can double as a nuclear bunker.
+Apparently, it’s really deep so it can double as a nuclear bunker.

 The fun event today is a visit to a water park (like the fairs there are several of these in Pyongyang) complete with water slides and wave machines.
 This is crammed with locals having a good time.
 Though (as is the case with most of the facilities we have visited) there is no running water in the toilets.